 - Amp Models & Cabinet IRs

-Guitar Rig 7 Pro gives you four new ICM-modeled amps on top of the existing library, covering everything from clean vintage tones to heavy modern metal sounds.
-Each amp comes with matching cabinet simulations, but you can also load your own impulse responses if you want specific cab sounds.
+Guitar Rig 7 Pro adds four new ICM-modeled amps to its existing library, offering everything from clean vintage tones to heavy modern metal sounds.
+Each amp includes matching cabinet simulations, and you can also load your own impulse responses for custom cab sounds.

-The custom IR loader is a game-changer if you’re chasing a particular studio-quality tone.
-I’ve loaded third-party IRs and blended them with the built-in cabs to get sounds that feel way more personal and polished.
+The custom IR loader is great if you want a specific studio-quality tone.
+I’ve used third-party IRs and mixed them with the built-in cabs to get sounds that feel more personal and polished.

 - Effects Rack & Lo-Fi Tools

-Beyond amps, you get access to over 100 new rack presets and a ton of individual effects modules.
+Besides amps, you get over 100 new rack presets and many individual effects modules.
 The four new lo-fi components (tape wobble, noise machine, vintage vibrato, and analog texture tools) are perfect for adding warmth or character to synths, vocals, or even full mixes.

-I use these on non-guitar tracks all the time.
-They bring that cassette-tape or vinyl flavor without needing separate plugins.
+I would use these effects on non-guitar tracks, as they add a cassette-tape or vinyl feel without requiring extra plugins.

 - Signal Routing & Frequency Splitting

-You can split your signal by frequency, stereo channels, or mid/side and route different parts through different effects chains.
-This is huge for bass processing, where I want clean low-end but gritty mids and highs.
-Or for parallel distortion on guitars where I blend clean and dirty signals.
+You can split your signal by frequency, stereo channels, or mid/side, and send each part through different effects chains.
+This is especially useful for bass, where you want a clean low end but gritty mids and highs.
+It also works well for parallel distortion on guitars, letting you blend clean and dirty sounds.

-The routing flexibility makes Guitar Rig feel more like a modular studio rack than a basic amp sim.
+This routing flexibility makes Guitar Rig feel more like a modular studio rack than just a basic amp sim.

 - Built-In Loop Machine

-Guitar Rig 7 Pro includes a looper module that lets you sketch ideas, jam, or build loops directly inside the plugin.
-If you’re working on song ideas in Reaper, you can loop parts, layer effects, and experiment with tone before committing anything to your timeline.
-It keeps the creative process moving without interrupting your workflow.
+Guitar Rig 7 Pro has a looper module that lets you sketch ideas, jam, or build loops right inside the plugin.
+If you’re working on song ideas in Reaper, you can loop parts, layer effects, and try out tones before adding anything to your timeline.
+This helps keep your creative process moving without breaking your workflow.

 8. Devious Machines Infiltrator 2 (Multi FX)